Media queries should be directed to the NAIC Communications Division at 816-783-8909 or firstname.lastname@example.org

 Issue: Insurance companies invest in non-U.S. government debt motivated by its relatively high credit quality, liquidity, maturity distribution and acceptability to serve as collateral when required.
 Insurers' investments in non-U.S. sovereign debt are overwhelmingly from highly-rated countries such as Canada and Japan.
 However, it is important to note that insurers also have a relatively small exposure to long-term foreign sovereign debt whose credit quality is below investment grade.

-The U.S. insurance industry's exposure to foreign government securities as of 2015 year-end was about $95.8 billion or 2.5% of the total industry bond portfolio, down from $103.3 billion in the previous year.
-Life insurers held $77.3 billion or approximately 80.7% of the total industry sovereign debt holdings.
-Property and casualty insurers held $16.7 billion or about 17.4% of the industry total exposure.
+The U.S. insurance industry's exposure to foreign government securities as of 2017 year-end was about $113.3 billion or 2.7% of the total industry bond portfolio, up from $106.5 billion in the previous year.
+Life insurers held $93.8 billion or approximately 82.8% of the total industry sovereign debt holdings.
+Property and casualty insurers held $17.4 billion or about 15.4% of the industry's total exposure.
 The insurance industry's foreign government investments are dominated by Japan and Canada whose long-term sovereign debt is highly rated by Standard & Poor's and Moody's Investors Service.

 The U.S. insurance industry has decreased its exposure to the sovereign debt of countries with lower credit ratings through asset sales and maturities since the financial crisis.
-Sovereign debt issued by the governments of developed economies — such as the United States, Germany, United Kingdom, Japan, Switzerland and Canada — is considered essentially low-risk investment.
-The long-term sovereign debt of these countries has been assigned high credit ratings by Moody's and S&P. During and after the financial crisis, market yields on many of these government securities declined to low levels not seen in decades.
-This happened even though, in some cases, a country's credit profile deteriorated and its sovereign debt lost its highest credit rating.
-High levels of central bank activity to keep interest rates low and stimulate economies — combined with investors' increasing desire for safe, secure and liquid investments (such as government debt) — drove yields to historically low levels on the most creditworthy sovereign debt.
+Sovereign debt issued by the governments of developed economies - such as the United States, Germany, United Kingdom, Japan, Switzerland and Canada - is considered essentially low-risk investment.
+The long-term sovereign debt of these countries has been assigned high credit ratings by Moody's and S&P. In the current interest rate environment, some foreign government bonds (certainly not all as German bonds and Japanese government bonds, for example, have had yields close to 0% for years) offer higher yields than U.S. government bonds.

 Status: Insurance companies that own securities issued by a foreign sovereign government, an agency or political subdivision of a foreign sovereign government or a supranational entity (entities with more than one sovereign government as a member), or that are guaranteed directly or indirectly by such an entity, must file such securities with NAIC’s SVO in the Capital Markets & Investment Analysis Office unless they are filing exempt.